solerroca/Broke-No-More/README.md

 ### Asking Questions

 1. Type your personal finance question in the main input field
-2. The AI searches the curated knowledge base for relevant information
+2. Click "Get Expert Answer" to receive personalized advice
-3. Get expert answers with source citations
+3. The AI responds as an experienced financial advisor with warm, educational tone

 ### Example Questions